Nowruz: Recipes and Traditions

 All kinds of sweets, pastries, nuts and sherbets are eaten in large amounts during Nowruz.
 Some of the more popular Nowruz dishes include:

-- Shekar Polo -- a sweet rice pilaf.
+- Shirin, or shekar polo -- a sweet rice pilaf.

 The final day of Nowruz is a time for families to drive to the countryside for day-long picnics.
 People revel in the fresh and warming air.
 Because the next day, it's back to work.